- Home

 Dry eyes

 Dry eyes can be uncomfortable and get in the way of day-to-day tasks.
-They might feel itchy, sore, gritty, blurry, and sensitive to light.
-But luckily, dry eyes aren’t usually a serious issue, and you can do plenty of things to help ease the symptoms.
+Your eyes might feel itchy, sore, gritty, blurry, and sensitive to light.
+But, luckily, dry eyes aren’t usually a serious issue, and you can do plenty of things to help ease symptoms.

-The condition becomes more common after the age of 50 because, over time, the eyes become less lubricated with fluid.
+The condition becomes more common after the age of 50 because, over time, the eyes become less lubricated.
 Other causes of dry eyes include wearing contact lenses, looking at screens for long periods, spending time in air-conditioned rooms, certain medicines, and smoking.

-Keeping your eyes clean, taking breaks from looking at screens, getting plenty of sleep, and removing contact lenses periodically are all things that can help improve dry eyes.
+Keeping your eyes clean, taking breaks from looking at screens, getting plenty of sleep, and removing contact lenses periodically can all help improve dry eyes.

-A pharmacist can advise you on treatments (like eye drops) and whether you should see an optician or your GP.
+A pharmacist can advise you on treatment options (like eye drops and gels) and whether you should see an optician or your GP.
 You can find your local pharmacy on the NHS website.

 Watering eyes (epiphora)

 Watering eyes are common and often improve on their own.
-However, if symptoms are affecting your daily activities, you may benefit from treatment.
+However, if symptoms are affecting your daily life, you may benefit from treatment.

-Sometimes, it’s normal for our eyes to water – for example, in smoky environments, when it’s cold, or if an eyelash or piece of dirt gets stuck.
-However, watery eyes can also be caused by allergies or infections such as conjunctivitis, blocked tear ducts, drooping eyelids (ectropion or entropion), or dry eye syndrome.
+It’s normal for our eyes to water – for example, in smoky environments, when it’s cold, or if an eyelash or piece of dirt gets stuck.
+However, watery eyes can also be caused by allergies or infections such as conjunctivitis, blocked tear ducts, drooping eyelids (ectropion or entropion), or dry eyes.

-Pharmacists can help to treat watering eyes, for example with cleaning solutions and eye drops.
-They can also advise on whether you need to see a GP or optician.
+Pharmacists can help to treat watering eyes with cleaning solutions and eye drops.
+They can also advise you on whether you need to see a GP or optician.

 Trichiasis (ingrowing eyelashes)